martindow/dropwizard-hazelcast-session/README.md

     }
 }
 ```
-  2. Most of the configs are optional, but you might want to set these:
+Most of the configs are optional, but you might want to set these in your YML config file:
 ```yml
 hazelcastSessionConfig:
   sessionTimeoutSecs: 900
   cookieName: myapp-session
 ```
-  3. Add a `HazelcastSessionBundle` to your bootstrap during initialisation:
+Add a `HazelcastSessionBundle` to your bootstrap during initialisation:
 ```java
 public class DwHazelcastExampleApplication extends Application<DwHazelcastExampleConfiguration> {
     // ...